treeverse/lakeFS/design/open/lakefs-kv-execution-plan.md

 For the following packages we should handle the move from 'db' package to 'kv'.
 During development, allow an internal configuration flag to switch between using kv and db implementation.
-Any move transition should support migration from old Postgres data to new Postgres data format.
+Upgrade from db to kv based version that is part of the milestone, we will include migration from old Postgres data to new Postgres data format.
-When a complete data model / functionality completes the transition we can exclude the 'option' to swtich from/to and just use the new format.
+When a feature is complete (using kv, dump/restore, migrate) as part of a milestone, can be only part of the model, we can exclude the feature flag and keep the new kv functionality without a way to go back.

+The folloiwng steps will be required for each pacakge that uses the 'db' layer:

-- Map the use of transactions in order to provide a valid solution using the kv interface
+- Map the use of transactions to a kv solution
-- Map any database locking to specific solution using the kv implementation
+- Map database locking to the proposal kv solution using set-if
-- Map models from db to key/value key and value format (ProtoBuf?)
+- Map table data to key/value
-- Map secondary index used - ex: lookup user by id and email
+- Map secondary index if needed - ex: lookup user by id and email

     pkg/auth
         - metadata information: installation id, version and etc
         - authorization information: users, group, policy, credentials and etc pkg/actions
-        - actions information: runs, hooks, status pkg/gateway/multiparts
+        - actions information: runs, hooks, status ( pkg/gateway/multiparts
         - tracking gateway multipart requests